MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/Get-AksHciCredential.md

 # Get-AksHciCredential

 ## Synopsis
-Access your cluster using kubectl.
-This will use the specified cluster's kubeconfig file as the default kubeconfig file for kubectl.
+Access your cluster using `kubectl`.
+This will use the specified cluster's _kubeconfig_ file as the default _kubeconfig_ file for `kubectl`.

 ## Syntax